ConnectWithNoor/parkly-parking-application/README.md

 To get started, Follow the comments sequentially

     // Install the project dependencies.

     npm install

     // After installation, get the environment from me.
     // Create a .env file on root of the project and paste all the environment variables

-// Then start the application by using the below command.
+    // Then start the application by using the below command

     npm run start